 - Dreaming of a hot tub?
 It may cost you as much as $100 each month to heat.
 If you do choose to install a hot tub be sure to invest in an energy efficient cover.
 50% of heat loss comes from the top of the tub.
 Look for thicker covers that have a higher R-Value to reduce heat loss through the top.
 As well, make sure to keep on top of cover maintenance.
 Heat loss happens much more rapidly once a cover becomes water logged or experiences UV damage.

 - Hot water accounts for about 13% of a home’s electricity usage.
 Reduce your water consumption by installing efficient appliances and fixtures such as faucet aerators in kitchen and bathrooms.
 And don’t underestimate the value of installing high efficient shower heads.
-You can get a takeCHARGE rebate on qualifying energy efficient washers year-round and on showerheads during Instant Rebate campaigns.
+You can get a takeCHARGE rebate on showerheads during Instant Rebate campaigns.

 - Look for energy efficient lighting as you choose fixtures and bulbs.
 Efficient lighting comes in a variety of sizes, shapes and styles.
 Consider purchasing ENERGY STAR® light fixtures and bulbs.
 Install dimmers to set the mood and save energy.
 Get Instant Rebates on these products and more during Instant Rebate campaigns.